ASPECT is open source and available for free!

 ASPECT is published under the GNU GPL v2 or newer license.

-The primary means of communicating with ASPECT developers and users is by email:
+The primary means of communicating with ASPECT developers and users is in our forum:

-The ASPECT mailing list is used by developers to announce new features and by users to ask questions about how to do things.
+The ASPECT forum is used by developers to announce new features and by users to ask questions about how to do things.

 Bug reports can be submitted on our github page.